BroskiKr/react-learning/README.md

 By default, the application interacts with the backend via an API.
 Make sure your backend is running and configured correctly.
 If you need to change the API settings, you can do so in the project's configuration files.

-## Support

-If you have any questions or issues, please create an issue in this repository or contact me via email: your.email@example.com